Alaska & the Yukon

 Highlights

-• Marvel at the natural beauty of the fjords and glaciers in Prince William Sound.
+• Marvel at the natural beauty of the fjords and glaciers on a cruise in Prince William Sound.

-• Travel through the lush Matanuska Valley and see the spectacular vistas of Matanuska Glacier.
+• Travel through the scenic Tahneta Pass with vistas of Matanuska Glacier.

-• Explore Wrangell-St. Elias National Park and Preserve, the largest park in the United States.
+• Explore Wrangell-St. Elias National Park, the largest park in the United States.

-• Behold the rugged mountains of Kluane National Park, home to Canada's highest peak, Mount Logan.
+• Visit Kluane National Park, home to Canada's highest peak, Mount Logan.

-• Stroll the wooden sidewalks and colorful saloons of Skagway.
+• Experience the historic charm of Skagway with its wooden sidewalks and colorful saloons.

-• Board the world-famous Alaska Railroad for a journey through untamed wilderness to Denali National Park.
+• Enjoy a scenic journey on the world-famous Alaska Railroad to Denali National Park.

 Places You'll See